-- b) Add up to 1 gallon (3.8 liters) of double distilled (or better) water until the Water Reservoir Level indicates full.
+- b) Add up to one-half gallon (1.9 liter) of pure water (distilled or DI) until the Water Reservoir Level indicates full.
 A small funnel may be useful.
-Add the water slowly so as not to overfill the reservoir. - c) Remove funnel and replace fill port cap, finger tighten, and proceed with operation.
+Add the water slowly so as not to overfill the reservoir. - c) Remove the funnel and replace the fill port cap finger tight.